Know where your users are coming from

 To reach new audiences means working with multiple ad partners beyond mobile advertising but also omni-channel (eg, desktop, outdoor signage, television, etc.).
 Each partner has its own reporting technique, and to keep up with more than one will get complicated quickly.
 With an MMP software development kit (SDK) like Kochava’s, marketers can clearly see which partners drove what installs/conversions on one platform and then begin to analyze the quality and what messaging worked, and ultimately determining what the return on investment (ROI) was.

 The above image is of the attribution waterfall or hierarchy and shows clicks and impressions.
 Attribution is first given to device matches that are deterministic.
-Probabilistic matches use other device identifiers to perform attribution.
+Probabilistic matches (see iOS 14+ restrictions) use other device identifiers to perform attribution.